Continual Learning with Strong Experience Replay: Introduction

 \section{Introduction}

+Deep neural networks have been widely used in computer vision tasks, such as object detection in images and action recognition in videos.
 Conventional deep neural networks are usually trained offline with the assumption that all data is available.
-However, for a stream of nonstationary tasks, a deep model needs to continually learn new tasks without forgetting the acquired knowledge from old ones~\cite{arxiv2019_Van}.
+However, for a stream of nonstationary tasks, a deep model has to continually learn new tasks without forgetting the acquired knowledge from old ones~\cite{PANS2017_kirkpatrick, CS1995_Robins}.
 Due to the previously seen samples being unavailable for joint training, simply finetuning the model usually leads to drastic performance degradation on old tasks.
-This phenomenon is known as catastrophic forgetting~\cite{CS1995_Robins, PANS2017_kirkpatrick}.
-To address this issue, Continual Learning (CL)~\cite{TPAMI2017_Li, NIPS2020_Buzzega} aims at preserving the acquired knowledge when learning new tasks.
+This phenomenon is known as catastrophic forgetting and it seriously limits the applications in practice.
+To address this issue, Continual Learning (CL)~\cite{TPAMI2017_Li, NIPS2020_Buzzega} aims at preserving the acquired knowledge when learning new tasks in dynamic environments.

+The core challenge in CL is to strike an optimal balance between plasticity and the stability of the model~\cite{CVPR2023_Kim}.
 Without revisiting any previously seen samples, it is hard to guarantee that a trained deep model with updated parameters still well fits the data of previous tasks.
-Therefore, the rehearsal-based technique~\cite{NIPS2020_Buzzega, ECCV2020_Hayes, ECCV2020_Iscen, ICCV2021_Verwimp, CVPR2021_Bang, CVPR2022_Wang} becomes a trade-off strategy, which stores a subset of previous samples with their corresponding labels in a memory buffer.
-By jointly training the model on the new data and the previous data stored in the memory buffer, the forgetting issue can be effectively alleviated.
-To further distill learned knowledge from a few previous samples, Experience Replay (ER)~\cite{ICLR2019_Riemer} employs a reservoir sampling method to update the memory buffer over time.
-Based on this sampling method, each data has the same probability to be stored in the memory buffer without knowing the length of the input data stream in advance.
-Despite its simplicity, ER outperforms many elaborately designed CL methods~\cite{NIPS2020_Buzzega, CVPR2022_Wang_vit}.
+Therefore, the rehearsal-based technique~\cite{NIPS2020_Buzzega, ECCV2020_Hayes, ECCV2020_Iscen, ICCV2021_Verwimp, CVPR2021_Bang, CVPR2022_Wang} reduces the difficulty of CL by jointly training the model on the new data and a subset of previous data stored in the memory buffer.
+To leverage the memory buffer efficiently, Experience Replay (ER)~\cite{ICLR2019_Riemer} employs a reservoir sampling method to update the memory buffer over time.
+Then each data has the same probability to be stored in the memory buffer without knowing the length of the input data stream in advance.
+Based on such a simple strategy, ER effectively retains the acquired knowledge in various scenarios.